codurance/site/_posts/2018-01-11-applicatives-validation.md

 We will be using the validation package for Haskell linked above, which defines the `AccValidation` data type to accumulate errors in a given type.

 * The Applicative instance for `Either` just short-circuits as soon as there is an error, as Maybe does, but it can carry with it information about the actual error.
-* On the other hand, the Applicative instance for `AccValidation` does use the [Semigroup typeclass](https://hackage.haskell.org/package/base-4.10.0.0/docs/Data-Semigroup.html) to combine all the errors.
+* On the other hand, the Applicative instance for `AccValidation` accumulates all the errors in a given type, usually List.

-Semigroup is an abstraction that combines two arguments of the same type into a single one, as Monoid does, but it does not have an identity element.
+`AccValidation` accumulates all the errors using the [Semigroup typeclass](https://hackage.haskell.org/package/base-4.10.0.0/docs/Data-Semigroup.html).
+A semigroup is an abstraction that combines two arguments of the same type into a single one, as Monoid does, but it does not have an identity element.

 We are going to show how to combine all the errors using `AccValidation` and List.
 List has both a Monoid instance and a Semigroup instance.
-The Monoid instance for List defines the identity, `mempty`, as empty list, `[]`, and the combine function, `mappend`, as list concatenation,`(++)`.
+The Monoid instance for List defines the identity, `mempty`, as the empty list, `[]`, and the combine function, `mappend`, as list concatenation,`(++)`.

 The `AccValidation` data type and its Applicative instance are defined as follows:

 ```
-data AccValidation err a = AccFailure err | AccSuccess a deriving (Eq, Ord, Show, Data, Typeable)
+data AccValidation err a = AccFailure err | AccSuccess a

 Semigroup err => Applicative (AccValidation err)
 ```

 Let's see how we can use it in code.

-First we need to define an `Error` data type for our implementation:
+First, we need to define an `Error` data type for our implementation:

 ```
 data Error = EmptyBody | AddressMustContain String deriving (Eq, Show)